turnip314/Jumpy-Turnip-2/README.md

 To play the game, download the entire release folder and run the .exe application.
 The game is currently at its testing stage and will be updated frequently around this time.

-To play the original Jumpy Turnip game which was written in Python, upload or copy-paste the code from the .py file (in the main folder) to codeskulptor.com, and click run (you may need to click run sveral times for it to work).
+To play the original Jumpy Turnip game which was written in Python, upload or copy-paste the code from the .py file (in the main folder) to codeskulptor.com, and click run (you may need to click run several times for it to work).

 Feedback and bug reports are always appreciated, and you can contact me at j92luo@uwaterloo.ca.
 Have fun!